 Since our goal is to assure the happiness of our Residents, admission to our Home tends to take time and reflection.
 The fact that we don’t always have an immediate opening assures that this is done.
-The first step is usually a personal visit to St. Joseph’s Residence by the prospective Resident.
+The first step is to pick up an application, fill it out and return it.
+The next step would be the Admissions office will call the perspective Resident to schedule a tour of the home at St. Joseph’s Residence.

 In order to meet your needs, there are certain questions we have to ask from the start:

 Following the tour, a longer visit with some family members is a good next step so that all the important people are involved from the start.
 This visit is very important to the Little Sisters.
 We want persons who come into the Home to truly choose to be here and to become part of the family life that the Residents, Little Sisters, and their collaborators share.